-- Your Users can give us instructions through BIB or the app (depending on what they have registered for).
-Or sometimes in writing, over the phone or in Store.
-Instructing payments through BIB or the app is generally cheaper than doing it any other way.
-See the Tariff for the charges. - They'll need to give us the account number and sort code of the account you're sending money to.
+- Your Users can give us instructions through BIB, mobile banking, in writing, over the phone or in Store (depending on what you've all registered for). - They'll need to give us the account number and sort code of the account you're sending money to.
 We might ask for the name too.
 We may be able to check the name matches the other details.
-If the details don't match, they'll need to check them and consider whether they still want to make the payment. - If the person you're sending the money to has moved accounts through the Current Account Switch Service, we'll send the funds to their new one.

-- If your User gives us their instruction before the end of the working day (see your Tariff for the cut-off time), the money will leave your account straightaway.
+If the details don't match, they'll need to check them and consider whether they still want to make the payment. - If the person you're sending the money to has moved accounts through the Current Account Switch Service (CASS), we'll send the funds to their new one. - Money in a Business Savings Account has to be transferred to another account in the name of your business.
+Check out the last three rows of the table on page 32, for some details on our savings accounts. - If your User gives us their instruction before the end of the working day (see your Tariff for the cut-off time), the money will leave your account straightaway.
 If it's after that, although it'll look like the money has left, it may not have.
-We'll do our best to send it immediately but if we can't, it'll be sent the next working day. - Or, your User can tell us to send the payment on a future date.
-If it's a non-working day, we'll send it the following working day. - If we get an instruction through BIB on a nonworking day, we may process it.
+We'll do our best to send it immediately but if we can't, it'll be sent the next working day.

+- Or, your User can tell us to send the payment on a future date.
+If it's a non-working day, we'll send it the following working day. - If we get an instruction through BIB on a non-working day, we may process it.
 But it won't appear on your account until the next working day. - The person you're sending the money to will usually get it pretty quickly and normally by the end of the next working day after it's sent. - Changed your mind?
 Get in touch and we'll see what we can do (as long as the money hasn't already left your account).

-Welcome to the world of 'open banking' You can only use open banking through BIB or the app.
+Welcome to the world of 'open banking'

+You can only use open banking through BIB.